-- A Medical Exemption Affidavit or Certificate signed by a physician who is licensed to practice medicine in the U.S. in which it states that in the physician's opinion it would be injurious to the health and well-being of the student to receive the required vaccination. - 2.
-An Exemption from Immunization for Reasons of Conscience Affidavit Form, which is signed by the student and states that the student declines the vaccination for reasons of conscience, including religious beliefs.
+- 1. A Medical Exemption Affidavit or Certificate signed by a physician who is licensed to practice medicine in the U.S. in which it states that in the physician's opinion it would be injurious to the health and well-being of the student to receive the required vaccination. - 2.
+Conscientious Objection Form (for student NOT LIVING IN ON-CAMPUS HOUSING).
+For new students (under the age of 22 years) at institutions of higher education and NOT living or residing in on-campus housing, who wish to file an affidavit stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, the student may use the official Texas Department of State Health Services form, accessible from the website at the following link: https://webds.dshs.state.tx.us/immcojc//